 Approximately 16% of adults in our region struggle with basic reading, writing, and math skills.
 These individuals have difficulty filling out a job application, understanding a prescription label, or reading a bedtime story to their children.
-Adult literacy is a factor in almost every socioeconomic issue, including workforce development, health care, parenting, and poverty.
+Adult literacy is a factor in almost every socioeconomic issue, including workforce development, healthcare, parenting, and poverty.
 To address these issues effectively, we must invest in educating adults with low literacy.

 In the early 1970s, Elizabeth Galloway met Dr. Frank Laubach and became inspired by his “Each One, Teach One” philosophy.
 This philosophy is based on one simple fact: If you can read, you can teach another person to read.
 Galloway’s interest in the Laubach method motivated her to train literacy tutors throughout Arkansas so that they would have the skills they needed to help an adult learn to read.
-Galloway’s early efforts against the problem of adult illiteracy in Arkansas prepared a group of volunteers in Little Rock to work together to try to reach the estimated 23,000 adults in Pulaski County alone who could not read above an eighth grade reading level.
+Galloway’s early efforts against the problem of adult illiteracy in Arkansas prepared a group of volunteers in Little Rock to work together to try to reach the estimated 23,000 adults in Pulaski County who could not read above an 8th grade reading level.

 In December 1986, volunteers from the same group formed Literacy Action of Central Arkansas.
-The organization was given office space at First Presbyterian Church in Little Rock, but their office equipment was limited: two typewriters, two adding machines, two calculators and $400.00 worth of books and curriculum.
-While its resources were meager, Literacy Action did have one major asset, a strong community of volunteers who were dedicated to fighting adult illiteracy in central Arkansas.
+The organization was given office space at First Presbyterian Church in Little Rock, but their office equipment was limited: two typewriters, two adding machines, two calculators and $400 worth of books and curriculum.
+While its resources were meager, Literacy Action did have one major asset: a strong community of volunteers who were dedicated to fighting adult illiteracy in central Arkansas.

 Within the first year of its incorporation, Literacy Action trained over 80 volunteer tutors and was working with more than 50 students in the greater Little Rock community.
-The organization also secured the assistance of two VISTA volunteers who became the first Program Coordinator and Tutor/Student Coordinator.
+The organization also secured the assistance of two VISTA volunteers who became the first program coordinator and tutor/student coordinator.
 Literacy Action continued to grow throughout the years, training more volunteer tutors and changing the lives of adults by helping them get the literacy skills they needed to secure employment, understand prescription labels, or read bedtime stories to their children.

 In 2010, the Faulkner County Literacy Council merged with Literacy Action.
 With an additional location in Conway, Literacy Action now has even more opportunities to reach more adults who struggle with basic literacy and English skills in central Arkansas.